jromest/filipino-badwords-list/CONTRIBUTING.md

 # Contributing Guidelines

 Hello!

 Let's make the web a better place.
 Happy Contributing!!!

 ## Here are some ways you can help

-1. If you know filipino bad word(s) and it is not on the list, you can add them _no coding required_ just follow this [instructions](https://github.com/jromest/filipino-badwords-list/blob/master/CONTRIBUTING.md#how-to-add-bad-words-to-the-list).
+1. If you know filipino bad word(s) and it is not on the list, you can add them _no coding required_ just follow this [instructions](https://github.com/jromest/filipino-badwords-list/blob/master/CONTRIBUTING.md#how-to-add-bad-words-to-the-list)
-2. Found a typo or grammar error in the documentation or you can improve the documentation
+2. Found a typo or grammar error in the documentation?
+Feel free correct them
 3. Found a bug or just asking a question?
 Feel free to create an [issue](https://github.com/jromest/filipino-badwords-list/issues)
-4. Or you can improve the codes under the `utils` and `test` directory.
+4. Or you can contribute anything to improve this project

 ## Requirements